microsoft/Build-OMS-Agent-for-Linux/CONTRIBUTING.md

 ### Review
 - On [github](https://github.com/MSFTOSSMgmt/bld-omsagent), create a new pull request.
 That page should only show your changes.
 Be sure there is a relevant subject for the pull request.
 In the details, include the line "@MSFTOSSMgmt/omsdevs" and any other comments relevant for the reviewers.
 - If you need to make new changes based on review, you can just update your branch with further commits and ask for additional reviews.
+- Reviewers can sign off by leaving a comment on the *conversation* tab of the pull request.

+Merge

+Merges can be done two ways:
+ 1. (Existing way via command line)
+ 2. (Via the github WWW site)

 ### Merge
-Once the pull request is reviewed, it can be merged to the develop branch
+Once the pull request is reviewed, it can be merged to the develop branch.
+Here are two ways to merge:

+#### 1. Command line
 - Go to the development branch:<br>```git checkout develop```
 - Merge your changes to the development branch:<br>```git merge <branch-name>```
 - Push the merge to github:<br>```git push```

+#### 2. Github web interface
+- On the pull request page click *merge pull request*
+- Confirm you want to merge
+- Delete the feature branch

 Once the merged changes are pushed to the server, the pull request on github will be automatically closed.